Vang59/deep-learning-challenge/README.md

         * `len(X_train[0])` was used to determine the shape of the model.
         * Two hidden layers were used containing `80` and `30` neurons.
         * The activation function used for the hidden layers is `relu` and `sigmoid` for the output layer.
-        * Model 1 has an accuracy of `72%`, which is acceptable giv en that the objective is to predict the success of applicants.
+        * Model 1 has an accuracy of `72%`, which is acceptable given that the objective is to predict the success of applicants.
 However, a higher accuracy of 90% or more would be preferable for a more successful model.

     * In **Model 2 - Optimization**:
         * To improve the accuracy, Model 2 was developed, which achieved an accuracy rate of `79%`.
 The modifications made to the model included:

             * Dropping only `EIN` column.
             ![](AlphabetSoupCharity/Images/droppedCols.jpg)

             * Created binning to `NAME` with a cutoff equal 5.